flumi3/markdown-refcheck/README.md

-make test-coverage     # Run tests with coverage report make qa                # Run all quality checks (format, lint, type check, etc.) make ci-qa             # Run all quality checks without modifying files (for CI)
+make test-coverage     # Run tests with coverage report make qa                # Run all quality checks (format, lint, type check, etc.) make ci-qa             # Run all quality checks without modifying files (for CI) make bump-version      # Preview what the next version would be make changelog         # Show unreleased changelog entries make check-version     # Display current and next version make update-hooks      # Update pre-commit hooks to latest versions
 ```

 ### Use Poetry for publishing to PyPI